the global carbon market opportunity.

 Over the last 70 years, economic growth has been tied to an enormous increase in fossil fuel consumption, agricultural expansion and materials extraction.
 Since 1950, global average prosperity has increased more than four-fold.
 Over the same time, as we have torn down forests, depleted soils and drilled beneath our oceans, fossil fuel use has risen from 20,000 terawatt-hours per year to nearly 140,000.

-Now, our global economic model is undergoing a transformation.
-We are moving away from today’s Wasteful, Idle, Lopsided and Dirty (WILD) system, towards a new model.
-One in which growth is decoupled from extraction and is linked instead to the regenerative power of nature.
+Now, our global economic model is changing.
+We are moving away from today’s linear, wasteful model, towards a new model.
 An economy that is Circular, Lean, Inclusive and Clean.
 We call this the CLIC® economy.

-At Lombard Odier we believe this transformation will be underpinned by an emerging new investment opportunity that could soon rival major commodities for size – carbon markets.
+At Lombard Odier we believe this transformation will be supported by carbon markets.

 talk to an expert